When a data disk is attached to an ECS instance, you can re-initialize the disk to restore it to the status when it was created.

-# /dev/vdb1 /InitTest ext3 defaults 0 0Note /dev/vdb1 is an example partition and /InitTest is an example mount point.
-You can replace them based on your business requirements.
+# /dev/vdb1 /InitTest ext3 defaults 0 0Note The /dev/vdb1 partition and the /InitTest mount point are used in this example.
+You can modify the command based on your actual conditions.

 - Press the

-Esckey to exit the editing mode.
-Then, enter :wq to save any changes and exit the vim editor.
+Esckey to exit the edit mode.
+Then, enter :wq to save the file and exit.

 - The data disk is restored to the initial status when it was created:

-- It becomes an empty disk if it was originally an empty disk.
+- The data disk becomes an empty disk if it was originally an empty disk.

-- It stores the data recorded in the source snapshot if it was created from a snapshot.
+- The data disk stores the data recorded in the source snapshot if it was created from a snapshot.

-- For an instance that runs Windows, after you reinitialize its data disk, the data disk is ready for use without any additional operations regardless of its original status.
+- For a Windows instance, after you re-initialize its data disk, the data disk is ready for use without additional operations regardless of its original status.

-- If the data disk was created from a snapshot, it stores only the data recorded in the source snapshot after being reinitialized.
-You do not need to mount the partitions again, but all the data generated after the disk creation is lost.
+- If the data disk was created from a snapshot, the data disk stores only the data recorded in the source snapshot after it is re-initialized.
+You do not need to mount the partitions again, but all the data generated after the disk is created is lost.

-- If the data disk was created as an empty disk, all the data and partitions on the disk are lost.
-You must partition and format the disk, and mount the partitions again.
+- If the data disk was created as an empty disk, all the data and file systems on the disk are lost.
+You must reformat and partition the disk, and then mount the partitions again.

 - Log on to the ECS console.